davidjosipovic/portfolio/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.